How Right to Rent checks impact tenants

 As a tenant if you’re asked to provide evidence of your Right to Rent, then don’t be alarmed.
 The checks are compulsory and if they don’t take place, landlords and agents can be fined thousands of pounds!

-Remember the information provided in this article is for information purposes only and should not be considered as advice.
+Remember the content provided in this article is for information purposes only and should not be considered as advice.

 By using this site you agree to our Cookie Policy.